-7 p.m.
+6-7 p.m.
 Dinner.

 8 p.m.
-Daily group meeting followed by time to work on group projects, finish charting, and repack supply bins for the next day.
+Daily group meeting followed by time to work on group projects.
+Charting is finished after bins are packed for the next day.

 9 p.m.
 Usually we're done for the day.
 This is a good time to sit in the gazebo and share your experiences with classmates and volunteers.